hello-robot/stretch_tutorials/stretch_body/tutorial_dynamixel_servos.md

-# Working with Dynamixel Servos
+# Tutorial: Working with Dynamixel Servos

 In this tutorial we will go into the details with Dynamixel servos and Stretch.